LibraryBeales/marinemarine/index.md

 Using TD-IDF to identify words that are most relevant to the Marine Review Corpus once again reveals the need for custom stop words.
 The [script](https://github.com/LibraryBeales/marinemarine/blob/main/keywords/tf_idf.ipynb) I used was adapted from from [Kavita Ganesan's freeCodeCamp lesson.](https://www.freecodecamp.org/news/how-to-extract-keywords-from-text-with-tf-idf-and-pythons-scikit-learn-b2a0f3d7e667/)

-YOu can see in this quick bar graph of terms with the top TF_IDF scores that there are some excellent candidates for the stop word list...
+You can see in this quick bar graph of terms with the top TF_IDF scores that there are some excellent candidates for the stop word list...

 ![pattern package sentiment analysis](https://github.com/LibraryBeales/marinemarine/blob/main/keywords/kw_bar_chart.png?raw=true)